Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: Fan--Jarvis--Ruan--Witten theory

-\begin{rem}[the virtual cycle in genus zero] When we specialize to the genus-zero case and the indices $m_1,\dots, m_n$ vary in $\{1,\dots,4\}$ the virtual cycle can be obtained from the vector bundle $R^1\pi_*\Lcal$ where $\pi$ is the universal curve $\Ccal \to A_4(J^{m_1},\dots, J^{m_{n}})_{0,n}$.
 The fact that the above higher direct image is a vector bundle is well known (see \cite{Wi2}), but we recall it for clarity.
 It is enough to show that $\Lcal$ has no global sections on every geometric fiber of $\pi$.
-If the fibre is smooth (hence reducible) this follows from the fact that $\Lcal$ has negative degree on the fibre.
-For a reducible fibre $C$ this happens because on each irreducible component $Z$ the degree $d_Z$ of $\Lcal$ is less than the number of points meeting the rest of the fibre minus $1$:
+If the fibre is smooth (hence reducible) this follows from the fact that the pushforward $p_*\Lcal$ via the map forgetting the stabilizers at the markings has negative degree on the fibre.
+For a reducible fibre $C$ this happens because on each irreducible component $Z$ the degree $d_Z$ of $p_*\Lcal$ is less than the number of points meeting the rest of the fibre minus $1$:

-Notice that this only holds because $m_1,\dots, m_n>0$ and $g=0$.
-In this way, the genus zero virtual cycle $[W(J^{m_1},\dots,J^{m_n})]^{\vir}_{0,n,G}$ can be expressed via the identification $s$ as an intersection number of ordinary Chern classes on the standard fundamental cycle (see \cite[Thm.~4.1.5,(5)]{FJR1})